Limestone Water Utility / CSWR — Harpeth River, Williamson County, TN

 American Water99.9%Largest US private water utility.
 Industry benchmark.[32]

-Academic Research
+Academic Research on Private Utilities

 A peer-reviewed study (Cambridge University Press, 2020) analyzing EPA data found:[31]